Fire-ravaged New Mexico villages cling to faith, ‘querencia’ - NewsBreak

 “There's not going to be any letup in these winds,” said John Pendergrast, an air resource adviser on the fire.

-In trying times, the largely Hispanic working-class neighborhoods here rely on faith, community and the lessons of those who came before them.
+During trying times, the largely Hispanic working-class neighborhoods here also rely on community and the lessons of those who came before them.
 Simply put, it’s querencia — a love of home or attachment to a place.

 Some described fleeing the wildfire and imagining the faces of their neighbors in the lush valleys who they've helped with baling hay, fixing cars or harvesting firewood.

-Religion is infused in homes across the mountains, with many residents hanging a cross above their doors.
+Religion is infused in homes across the mountains, where crosses hang above many doors.
 Elected officials and fire managers frequently credited prayer when winds calmed enough to allow firefighters to get a better handle on the blaze.
 They prayed even more when things got tough.
 Some started novenas, or nine-day prayers, and encouraged family and friends to join in.

 The preservation of faith in this region was somewhat out of necessity.
 The Spanish settled the area centuries ago, but the Catholic Church as an institution was far away.
 Even now, deacons and priests rotate among the mission churches for Mass or to perform sacraments.
 People like Trujillo and his wife serve as mayordomos, or caretakers of those churches.